Geggles/Japanese-Memrise-Enhancements/README.md

 A Google Chrome™ extension that enhances your Japanese learning experience on memrise.com.
 Memrise is great for learning Japanese vocabulary, but it has a few shortcomings in that , which this browser extension seeks to mitigate.

+## Disclaimer
+Since Memrise updated their code to use ES Modules bundled into a function whose content cannot be accessed from the outside, pretty much all of the code here does not work anymore.
+I have a fix in mind, involving static code transformation to do introspection on Memrise functions with the help of their source maps, but it might take a while until I have the time to implement it (because of univerity).

+I wanted to wait with the release of this code until all the features were finished, but since Memrise' changes have completely wreckt my project, I though "might as well".
+All freatures were finished months ago, but the one that changes the titel, translation etc. of the vocabulary items turned out to be much more difficult than I anticipated.
+The feature itself used to work a long time ago, but the ability to change those labels in the options is very tedious, especially because I'm using [Fancy Settings](https://github.com/LiminalSoftware/fancy-settings) to do the options page, which was not a good idea.
+Ideally I would make my own settings page, but I just don't have the time to do all of that side work.

+The structure of the whole project (managed by the build.js file) is organized in a way that is intuitive, but might need some explanation if somebody wants to change something about the inner workings of that, since I haven't left many comments in there.
+Many other things, like the `SemiPromises` are informally documented (since I'm not currently using any documentation engine, because I don't know if anybody is even going to read those) and yet others like `existingProperty` are not documented at all.
+Again, I don't know if anybody even wants or needs explanations on those; there are probably libraries out there that do the same thing.
+I just like doing things like that myself because it's fun.

 ## Features

 ### Timer